silitics/rugpi/www/docs/getting-started.md

 ```

 The images specified in the template use the `customized` *layer* defined in `layers/customized.toml`.
+A layer specifies the base system and the modification which should be done to it.

 When you build an image, internally, Rugpi Bakery does the following steps: